 There are multiple types and varieties of algae that tend to grow and thrive on water, especially when the circulation is poor and the pool chemicals are not well balanced.
 Some of the prominent pool algae are as follows:

 1. Green Algae

-Green algae looks slimy, and makes the water appear murky and cloudy in addition to giving it a green tint.
-This type of algae is the commonest in household pools.
+Green algae looks slimy and makes the water appear murky and cloudy in addition to giving it a green tint.
+This type of algae is the most common in household pools.